Aquanty/rtd-hgs/docs/source/index.rst

 | *prefix*\ ``o.wal``
 | Cutoff wall elements (binary).

-These files are created if the 2-D Random Fracture Generator (Section :ref:`sec:2drfgen` ) is used:
+| These files are created if the 2-D Random Fracture Generator
+  (Section :ref:
+| ) is used:

 | 123̄ *prefix*\ ``o.rfrac.fractures``
 | Listing file with fracture zone information.